 - details of the concern;

 - the context in which the concern arose;

 - any action taken and;

-- the name of the individual sharing their concerns (unless the induvial has asked to remain anonymous).
+- the name of the individual sharing their concerns (unless, when possible, the individual has asked to remain anonymous).

-All records will be kept confidentially in accordance with Smile Education's data retention policy and also be reviewed so that potential patterns of concerning, problematic or inappropriate behaviour can be identified.
+All records will be kept confidential in accordance with Smile Education's data retention policy and with the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR), and also be reviewed so that potential patterns of concerning, problematic or inappropriate behaviour can be identified.